ARJUNRAGHUNANDANAN/vaasu/README.md

 # vaasu

 This Repository holds the code for Vaasu Project
-It is an Open source Project currently bring developed for Vidya Academy of Science and Technology by FossersVAST
+It is an Open source Project currently bring developed for Vidya Academy of Science and Technology

-The attendence data is will be as recieved from the student's college ERP
+The attendence data is will be as recieied from the student's college ERP

 VAST students can use Vaasu bot to get the attendance details by login using their credentials